51Degrees/documentation/src/info/resourcekeys.md

 @page Info_ResourceKeys Resource Keys

-A Resource Key grants your code access to the 51Degrees cloud APIs.
+A Resource Key grants your code access to the 51Degrees Cloud APIs.
 A specific Resource Key has access to a particular set of properties which are chosen at key creation time and cannot be changed afterwards.
-The number of accesses authorized by a particular Resource Key is limited for free keys, or can be associated with your license key and thus your account.
+The number of accesses authorized by a particular Resource Key is limited for free keys, or can be associated with your License Key and thus your account.

-To obtain a Resource Key, use the Cloud Configurator; instructions on how to use the Cloud Configurator to create a key while associating it with properties and your license key are part of the @configuratorexplanation, which describes the process in detail.
+To obtain a Resource Key, use the Cloud Configurator; instructions on how to use the Cloud Configurator to create a key while associating it with properties and your License Key are part of the @configuratorexplanation, which describes the process in detail.

 # Authorization errors